zzo14/BRMM-Motorkhana-webapp/README.md

   - Passes the following data to the add_junior.html template:
     - List of cars (for dropdown)
     - List of caregivers (for dropdown)
+### 2. Additional Functions:
+#### mod_allresult(allresult) in app.py:
+- Processes the driver and runs data to calculate overall results.
+- Returns a list of drivers with their overall results.
+#### calculate_age(date_birth) in app.py:
+- Calculates the age of a driver based on their date of birth.
+- Returns the driver's age or None if the date of birth is not provided.